kaggour/AM-CDM/README.md

 *This content could be put into a PPT/PDF for sharing outside of the Github environment*

-## What is the AM CDM - Lead: Kareem Aggour
+## What is the AM-CDM - Lead: Kareem Aggour
 Additive Manufacturing (AM), as a fully digital process, relies heavily on data spanning input materials, process parameters, post-processing steps, and inspections.
 Despite its potential, AM remains a developing field, requiring collaboration among academia, corporations, national labs, professional societies, and more.
 These partnerships depend on extensive data sharing across the AM ecosystem, including material vendors, equipment manufacturers, part suppliers, and customers.

 However, effective data management and data sharing is challenging.
 To address this, many organizations are adopting the FAIR Guiding Principles [[1]](#ref1) to make their data Findable, Accessible, Interoperable, and Reusable (FAIR).
 Interoperability, a key FAIR principle, is essential for seamless data exchange and requires community-driven vocabulary standards.
 To address this need, the ASTM F42.08 Subcommittee on Data developed the F3490-21 Common Data Dictionary (CDD) standard, to develop a common vocabulary around key terms in the AM space [[2]](#ref2).
 While CDDs help standardize how humans describe data, they rely on human interpretation of relationships, limiting machine-to-machine communication.
 This lack of standardized, machine-readable data relationships prevents automated data exchange between systems.